 Close contact with a person who has active pulmonary TB

 Chest x-ray evidence of past TB infection

-Risk factors for exposure to TB (eg, people who have immigrated within 5 yr from high-risk areas, indigent patients, IV drug users, selected US health care practitioners such as respiratory therapists and practitioners working with high-risk populations)
+Risk factors for exposure to TB (eg, people who have immigrated within 5 years from high-risk areas, indigent patients, IV drug users, selected health care practitioners such as respiratory therapists and practitioners working with high-risk populations)

-Therapeutic immunosuppression with corticosteroids, TNF inhibitors, or cancer chemotherapy
+Therapeutic immunosuppression with corticosteroids, tumor necrosis factor (TNF) inhibitors, or cancer chemotherapy

-In the US, most children and other people without specific TB risk factors should not be tested to avoid false-positive reactions.
+In the US, most children and other people without specific TB risk factors should not be tested to minimize the number of false-positive results.

-Some patients with remote TB exposure, BCG vaccination, or infection with nontuberculous mycobacteria may have a negative TST or IGRA; however, the TST itself may serve as an immune booster so that a subsequent test done as little as 1 wk or as much as several years later may be positive (booster reaction).
-Thus, in people who are tested regularly (eg, health care workers), the 2nd routine test will be positive, giving the false appearance of recent infection (and hence mandating further testing and treatment).
-If recurrent testing for LTBI is indicated, a 2nd TST should be done 1 to 4 wk after the first to identify a booster reaction (because conversion in that brief interval is highly unlikely).
+Some patients with remote TB exposure, BCG vaccination, or infection with nontuberculous mycobacteria may have a negative TST or IGRA result; however, the TST itself may serve as an immune booster so that a subsequent test done as little as 1 week or as much as several years later may be positive (booster reaction).
+Thus, in people who are tested regularly (eg, health care workers), the second routine test will be positive, giving the false appearance of recent infection (and hence mandating further testing and treatment).
+If recurrent testing for LTBI is indicated, a second TST should be done (on the opposite forearm) 1 to 4 weeks after the first to identify a booster reaction (because conversion due to infection during that brief interval is highly unlikely).
 Subsequent TST is done and interpreted normally.

 The new IGRAs for LTBI do not involve injection of antigens and thus do not cause boosting.
 They also are not influenced by preexisting hypersensitivity from BCG vaccination or infection with environmental mycobacteria other than M. kansasii, M. szulgai, and M. marinum.